unbit/ulver/README.md

 }
 ```

-As you can see, you get the first element of the list (warning, it could be NULL in an empty list), and then you gets its siblings via the ->next attribute.
+As you can see, you get the first element of the list via ->list (warning, it could be NULL in an empty list), and then you gets its siblings via the ->next attribute.

 With this concept you are already able to implement the hystoric 'car' function: